deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

   metricsPath: '/metrics'
 ```

-## How do I add additional Blackbox exporter Probes?
+## How do I check additional endpoints using Probes?

 Add the label `prometheus.deckhouse.io/probe-watcher-enabled: "true"` to the namespace where the Probe was created.